Operations & Deployment

 Pros:

-• Unified billing/dashboard.
+• Unified billing and dashboard.

 • Good logging (through add-ons) and monitoring.